-Not only will it be easier to get separated from your dive buddy (unless a link line is used), and even though you will have dive torches, but it will be extremely difficult for the dive boat to follow your surface marker buoy in the dark.
+Not only will it be easier to get separated from your dive buddy (unless a link line is used), but it will be virtually impossible for the dive boat to follow you.

-This problem can happen in the day time.
-For example, revisiting my favourite reef in the Red Sea.
-Back in 2007, four divers were lost and never found after being swept away on a current from the Elphinstone Reef.
+To help make the point, this problem can also happen in the day time.
+For example, back in 2007 four divers were lost and never found after being swept away on a current from the Elphinstone Reef.

 As your buoyancy control can be affected on a drift dive, I suggest you master your buoyancy before you attempt diving on a drift.